 - Get people to make tangible contact with your business

 - Increase referrals to your business (thus gaining more customers)

 Step 3: Optimising the Destination

-A landing page is arguably ‘the middle man’ in a lot of aspects.
-It comes in between the entry point (where you advertise it such as on social media) and the exit point (where your desired conversion is completed i.e. newsletter sign-up confirmation, ‘Thank You’ page following the completion of an online form etc.).
+A landing page is arguable ‘the middle man’ in a lot of aspects.
+It comes in between the entry point (where you advertise it such as on social media) and the exit point (where your desired conversion is completed i.e. newsletter sign-up confirmation, ‘Thank You’ page following the completion of an online form, etc.).
 Therefore this exit point is also the goal destination from a landing page.
 It is vital to give the same amount of attention and detail to the destination as you give to the landing page in terms of design and user experience.
 Keep this simple and direct (much like the landing page) with the end goal in mind.
 So if the landing page brings users to your online shop, have the relevant offers and content highly visible to usher them to make a purchase.
 By subliminally bringing visitors on this customer journey, you usher conversions (such as sales) to your business.

 Here at Ireland Website Design, our online sales and marketing team can help your business by creating perfect landing pages to obtain the perfect conversions.
 As a premier Irish digital agency, our work drives sales to your business.
 Don’t hesitate to get in touch with our friendly team today or you can click/tap here to obtain a quote.